 Some of the programs made for Linux will be familiar, such as Firefox and Chrome, but most Linux programs will seem like ‘generic’ equivalents of those you currently use with Windows.
 This doesn’t mean they’re less capable but, being different, there has to be a learning curve.

 If you're too busy to get used to these programs, or not very confident with computers, consider using Linux for your online applications (e.g. banking/purchasing, email, Google Docs, web surfing, social media), which involves no learning curve, and Windows for the rest.
 This way you get most of the benefit for next to no effort.

-You can see that the need for Windows will diminish as more and more online, browser-based apps replace the desktop variety.
+You can see the need for Windows will diminish as more and more online, browser-based apps replace the installed variety.

 Choose the right version of Linux

 Linux is available in many flavours, or distributions (‘distros’).
 This is because, strictly speaking, Linux is just the nucleus of an operating system.
 The nucleus, or ‘kernel’ in Linux-speak, is supported by many other pieces of software to make up a complete system.
-Each distro is actually the Linux kernel with a unique mix of supporting software, and each is designed with a different type of user in mind.
+Each distro has a unique mix of supporting software with a particular type of user in mind.